firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://antispam.imp.ch/wormlist).

-The last time downloaded was found to be dated: Wed Jun 10 23:20:04 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 00:20:05 UTC 2015.

 The ipset `iw_wormlist` has **33** entries, **33** unique IPs.